czkaiweb/ErdosProject-COVID/api/README.md

 - A containerized application to service the API, using flask and gunicorn
 - A webpage, with links to our predictions (present and past)

-Installation instructions, from the `api` directory:
+Installation instructions for an Ubuntu system.
+From the `api` directory:
 - Dockerfiles are included in this repository, but you will need to build the images yourself.
 First, make sure you have docker installed.
 If not, you can install with